Court blocks release of Trump tax returns amid latest appeal

-NEW YORK (AP) — A federal appeals court on Tuesday blocked a New York prosecutor from obtaining Donald Trump’s tax returns while the president’s lawyers continue to fight a subpoena seeking the records.
+NEW YORK (AP) — A federal appeals court on Tuesday blocked a New York prosecutor from obtaining Donald Trump’s tax returns while his lawyers continue to fight a subpoena seeking the records.
 The three-judge panel ruled after hearing brief arguments from both sides.

 “The question at this juncture is quite simple but also quite important,” Trump lawyer William Consovoy said.
 “Will the president be given an opportunity to appeal that ruling before his personal records are disclosed to the grand jury and the status quo is irrevocably changed?”

+Trump lawyer Jay Sekulow said they were pleased with the ruling.
+A message seeking comment was left with Vance’s spokesperson.

 A hearing on the merits of Trump’s latest appeal will be held on Sept.
-25 after both sides agreed to an expedited schedule — meaning it’s possible the matter could be decided before November’s election.
+25 after both sides agreed to an expedited schedule.

 Trump’s lawyers appealed to the 2nd U.S. Circuit Court of Appeals last month after a district court judge rejected their renewed efforts to invalidate a subpoena issued to his accounting firm.
 Judge John M. Walker Jr. said at Tuesday’s hearing that the subpoenas cover 11 entities engaged in business dealings as far away as Europe and Dubai.